sajox/snurr/docs/documentation.md

 ### End event

-- **None**
+End events have different effects depending on where they are used.
+In a regular process or a subprocess.
+Some of these events are not used in accordance with the BPMN specification and are marked with `!BPMN`.
+They should not trigger a boundary event in this way.

+- **Cancel** ends the transaction subprocess and run the cancel boundary.
+- **Compensation** In a subprocess, ends and run the Compensation boundary. `!BPMN`
+- **Error** ends the process.
+In a subprocess, ends and run the error boundary.
+- **Escalation** In a subprocess, ends and run the Escalation boundary.
+- **Message** In a subprocess, ends and run the Message boundary. `!BPMN`
+- **Signal** In a subprocess, ends and run the Signal boundary.
 - **Terminate** ends the process.
-In a subprocess, only the subprocess ends and continues with the parent process.
+In a subprocess, ends and continues with the parent process.
-- **Cancel** ends the process in a transaction and run the cancel boundary.
-- **Other symbols** can be used in a subprocess to select a subprocess boundary event.

 ### Intermediate event